e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_WINDOWS.md

 ![inst3](../gitimg/windows/05_psqldata.png)

-4. stop mindlessly clicking 'Next >' and pick an ADMIN password; write it down somewhere; you will need to pick a different password later as a USER password
+4. stop mindlessly clicking 'Next >' and pick an ADMIN password.
+Write it down somewhere.
+Do not lose it.
+You will need to pick a different password later as a USER password.
+You will need the ADMIN password at `C.2` below.

 ![inst4](../gitimg/windows/06_db_adminpass.png)